Teen gambling

 Introduction

-This analysis aims to understand the factors that influence teenage gambling expenditure.
-We will explore the relationships between gambling expenditure and gender and income.
-It is our hypothesis that both gender and income should affect gambling expenditure among teenagers.
+This analysis examines factors influencing teenage gambling expenditure.
+We explore the relationships between annual expenditure, gender, and weekly income.
+Our hypothesis is that both gender and income affect teenagers’ gambling expenditure.

 Data

-The analysis is based on data from (Ide-Smith and Lea 1988) published in the Journal of Gambling Behavior.
-It comes from a survey that was conducted to study teenage gambling in Britain.
+The analysis uses data from (Ide-Smith and Lea 1988), a survey of teenage gambling behaviour in Britain.

 The key variables are: